14 June 2019

 All of our specialists are of the highest standard and benefit from working in our modern, well-equipped hospitals.

-Our specialists often hold NHS posts and delivering expertise in complex sub-speciality surgeries.
+Our specialists often hold NHS posts and delivering expertise in complex sub-specialty surgeries.

 You will have a formal consultation with a healthcare professional.
 During this time you will be able to explain your medical history, symptoms and raise any concerns that you might have.